Senate House State Historic Site

 The Senate House State Historic Site is located on Fair Street in Kingston, New York, United States.
-During the Revolutionary War, New York's First Constitutional Convention met there and on April 20, 1777, adopted the first New York State Constitution.
-After one month, the Senate fled the British troops who were advancing from Manhattan.
-The Senate House and much of Kingston was burned in retribution.
-It has served as a museum from the late 19th century.
-Currently it is owned and operated by the New York State Office of Parks, Recreation and Historic Preservation.
+During the Revolutionary War, New York's First Constitutional Convention met in Kingston, where it adopted the first New York State Constitution on April 20th, 1777.
+Upon being elected, the first New York State Senate met in the home of local merchant Abraham Van Gaasbeek, which is today referred to as Senate House.

+After roughly one month, the Senate, along with the rest of the new government was forced to flee from advancing British troops just prior to the Burning of Kingston on October 16th 1777.
+Since it was established as a State Historic Site in 1887, Senate House has served as a historic house museum.
+The site now includes a museum building in addition to the historic house, as well as a number of other contributing structures.
+It is currently it is owned and operated by the New York State Office of Parks, Recreation and Historic Preservation.

 In 1971 it was listed on the National Register of Historic Places, the first building in Kingston listed.
 At that time it was a contributing property to the small Clinton Avenue Historic District.
 Four years later, in 1975, the original district was replaced with the larger Kingston Stockade District, which retained the Senate House and all the other properties of the original district.